binkley/homebrewery-files/witch.md

 #### Level 3: Inner Discovery

+Your herbal knowledge or your voice borders on the supernatural.

-You gain proficiency in your choice of the Nature or Performance skill.
+You gain proficiency in your choice of the _Nature_ or _Performance_ skill.
-If you are already proficient in the chosen skill, your proficiency bonus is doubled for any ability check you make that uses that skill.
+If you are already proficient in the chosen skill, your proficiency bonus is doubled for any ability check you make that uses that skill (expertise).

-#### Level 3: Flower Power

-Your herbal knowledge border on the supernatural.

-You gain proficiency in the _Nature_ skill.
-If you're already proficient in it, your proficiency bonus is doubled for any ability check you make with it using your **expertise**.

 #### Level 3: Maiden Spells